-The Digital Humanities Center (DHC) in Butler 305, a part of the Humanities and History Division (H&H), is one of three divisional or subject-oriented digital centers at Columbia Libraries.
+The Digital Humanities Center (DHC) in Butler 305 is part of the Humanities and History Division (H&H) and one of three divisional or subject-oriented digital centers at Columbia Libraries.

 - The DHC brings together technology and research support to serve Columbia students, faculty, and staff working in the humanities and history.
 Users can come, individually or in groups, to identify, learn, and use the latest digital resources and technologies, often in combination with resources they create themselves or with resources and technologies acquired from other sites.